sanches-leo/lacen/README.md

 BiocManager::install("sanches-leo/lacen")
 ```

+---

-## Loading the Data
+## Input Data Requirements

-As input, `lacen`requires five different files:
+The `lacen` package requires five input datasets to commence analysis:

-    - The count dataframe, composed by the RNA-seq raw counts with the genes in the rows and samples in the columns.
-The gene name/ID should be in the row names and the sample names or ID in the column names.
+1. **Expression Counts Dataframe** (`datCounts`): A matrix/dataframe composed of raw RNA-seq counts, structured with genes as rows and samples as columns.
+Gene identifiers (gene symbols or IDs) should be used as row names, and sample identifiers should appear as column names.
-    - The traits dataframe, indicating the which class does the sample is.
-A two column dataframe, with the sample ID in the "Sample" column and the condition code on the "Trait" column.
-The conditions must be numeric codified, with each number indicating a different condition.
-    - A differential expression dataframe.
-The user can use the standard Limma differential expression output, or give a dataframe with the columns "ID", "log2FC" and "pvalue", in this order.
-    - The gene annotation data, a two columns dataframe with sequence IDs on "gene_id" column and Gene names on "gene_name" column.
-This dataframe can be obtained using `loadGTF()` to open an GTF file annotation or `downloadGTF()` the annotation using an web link.
-    - The non-coding data, a subset of "annotationData" with only the non coding RNAs.

-Obs: In the case of the user uses directly the gene name/symbol, both gene_id and gene_name columns could repeat the same gene_symbol.

-The package includes a pre-processed TCGA reduced dataset to test, which can be loaded as follows:
+2. **Experimental Conditions Dataframe (Traits)** (`datTraits`): A two-column dataframe specifying sample identifiers and their respective experimental condition labels.
+Columns must be explicitly named `"Sample"` (sample identifier) and `"Trait"` (numeric condition/group identifier), respectively.
+Experimental conditions must be numerically encoded (e.g., "0" and "1" for two different groups).

+3. **Differential Expression Results** (`datExpression`): A dataframe summarizing differential expression analysis results.
+By default, standard outputs from tools such as Limma can be directly used.
+Alternatively, the dataframe can include three required columns: `"ID"` (gene identifier), `"log2FC"` (log2 fold-change between conditions), and `"pvalue"` (statistical significance), arranged in this exact order.

+4. **Gene Annotation Data** (`annotationData`): A two-column dataframe linking gene identifiers to gene names, with columns specifically labeled `"gene_id"` and `"gene_name"`.
+Annotation data can be directly loaded from a GTF file using included utility functions (`loadGTF()` or `downloadGTF()` functions).
+   - **Note**: if analysis is based solely on gene symbols, both columns might replicate the same symbol.

+5. **Non-coding RNA Annotation Dataframe** (`ncAnnotation`): A specific subset of the annotation data (`annotationData`) containing only long non-coding RNA entries.

+---

+## Example Data (Test Dataset)

+The `lacen` package provides a pre-processed and reduced subset of TCGA breast carcinoma (BRCA) RNA-seq data to facilitate familiarity and testing.
+Load example datasets conveniently using:

 ```r
 library(lacen)